An Enriched Approach to the Strictification of $(\infty,1)$-Categories: Introduction

-where $\emptyset$ is the initial object of $\V$.
-We shall denote by $\mathbf{1}$ the $\V$-category with a single object, whose single hom-object is the unit $\bullet$.
 We will consider a single category with two different closed symmetric monoidal structures; the category of crossed complexes $\crcom$ (Definition \ref{dfn:crossed-complex}) with both its categorical product $\times$ as well as its tensor product $\otimes$ (Definition \ref{dfn:tensor-product-of-crossed-complexes}).
 To differentiate these monoidal categories, we will notate them as $\crcom^\times$ and $\crcom^\otimes$, and use simply $\crcom$ when discussing results that either hold for both monoidal categories or results that are independent of the monoidal structure.
+We shall do similarly with the category $\ch$ of chain complexes over a varying groupoid with its cartesian and tensor monoidal structures (though there there will also be a further distinction between augmented and non-augmented).

+For $\V$ any of the symmetric monoidal categories $\{\sset, \crcom, \gpd\}$, we shall denote its unit by $\bullet$.
+For $\V$ a symmetric monoidal category and $\C$ a $\V$-category, we denote by $\C[x,y]$ the corresponding hom-object.
+The following construction occures frequently in analyzing enriched categories, particularly cellular objects in $\vcat$: \begin{definition} Let $\V$ be a closed symmetric monoidal category.
+Denote by $\sus: \V \to \vcat$ the functor which takes an object $X \in \V$ to the $\V$-category with object set $\{0,1\}$ and hom-objects given by

-In all of the model categories we will consider, we will write composition in the standard order, e.g. if we have morphisms we write the composition $gf$.
+Where $\emptyset$ is the initial object of $\V$. \end{definition} In all of the model categories we will consider, we will write composition in the standard order, e.g. if we have morphisms we write the composition $gf$.
 However, for other categorical compositions we will generally write composition the opposite way, e.g. if we have morphisms of a groupoid, then we will write their composition as $\ell k$.
 Roughly, whenever our morphisms represent composition of functions between sets-with-structure, we write their composition as is typical for functional notation; otherwise we write the reverse order.